0jcis/HitSum/README.md

 ## How It Works

+1. **Visit the website**: Go to https://torn.ojcis.com
-1. **Enter API Key**: Start by entering your Faction API key.
+2. **Enter API Key**: Start by entering your Faction API key.
-2. **Set Up Pay Rates**: Define pay rates for outside chain hits, inside hits, and penalties for being attacked.
+3. **Set Up Pay Rates**: Define pay rates for outside chain hits, inside hits, and penalties for being attacked.
-3. **Share the Link**: Share the unique URL with your faction members.
+4. **Share the Link**: Share the unique URL with your faction members.
 They can use this link to check their earnings at any time during or after the war.
-4. **Automatic Calculation**: Hit$um tracks all attacks and losses from the start of the war until the end, even if you register mid-war.
+5. **Automatic Calculation**: Hit$um tracks all attacks and losses from the start of the war until the end, even if you register mid-war.
-5. **Post-War Review**: After the war ends, members can review their final earnings and all calculations made during the war.
+6. **Post-War Review**: After the war ends, members can review their final earnings and all calculations made during the war.
 The link remains active for 24 hours after the war concludes.

 ## War Attack Definitions